AguaClara/Textbook/Fluids_Review/Fluids_Review_Derivations.rst

 Note that the area term attached to :math:`p_{in}` is actually :math:`A_{out}` instead of :math:`A_{in}`, as one might think.
 This is because :math:`A_{out} = A_{in}`.
 We chose our control volume to start a few millimeters into the larger pipe, which means that the cross-sectional area does not change over the course of the control volume.

-Dividing both sides of the equation by :math:`A_{out} \rho g`, we obtain the following equation, which contains the very same pressure term as our adjusted energy equation above.
+Dividing both sides of the equation by :math:`A_{out} \rho g`, we obtain the following equation, which contains the very same pressure term as our adjusted energy equation above, equation :eq:`minor_loss_energy_eq`.
 This is why we chose a negative sign convention.

 .. math::